vitorstabile/logic-programming-in-c-basics/README.md

 Example of a bubble sort algorithm:

-1. In an unsorted array of 5 elements, start with the first two elements and sort them in ascending order.
-(Compare the element to check which one is greater).
+1. Enter a unsorted array of 5 elements.
+(Input)
+2. Start with the first two elements and sort them in ascending order.
+(Compare the element to check which one is greater). (processing)
-2. Compare the second and third element to check which one is greater, and sort them in ascending order.
+3. Compare the second and third element to check which one is greater, and sort them in ascending order. (processing)
-3. Compare the third and fourth element to check which one is greater, and sort them in ascending order.
+4. Compare the third and fourth element to check which one is greater, and sort them in ascending order. (processing)
-4. Compare the fourth and fifth element to check which one is greater, and sort them in ascending order.
+5. Compare the fourth and fifth element to check which one is greater, and sort them in ascending order. (processing)
-5. Repeat steps 1–5 until no more swaps are required.
+6. Repeat steps 1–5 until no more swaps are required. (processing)
+7. Show in the screen the sorted array (Output)

 #### <a name="chapter1part2"></a>Chapter 1 - Part 2: Programming Language